Remortgage

 Shared ownership staircasing

-After purchasing more shares, your rent payments decrease while your mortgage increases.
+As you purchase additional shares, your rent payments decrease while your mortgage payments increase proportionally.

 Shared ownership remortgaging process